 Keep in mind that it is important to make an effort to craft personas with student diversity in mind.
 Students often prefer to attend language schools with classmates from a range of different nationalities, as this encourages more peer-to-peer practice in the language of instruction.
 By developing personas that allow you to cast a wide linguistic net, you can take an important step toward addressing the needs of your enrollees.

-Improving International SEO For Language Schools
+Improving International SEO with Marketing for Language Schools

 Organic search traffic is the bread and butter of many schools around the world.
 By improving the ranking your website enjoys in search results, it’s possible to gain a great deal of visibility and attention from prospective students.